JayaswalVivek/Transformer_Encoder/README.md

 This code implements a Transformer-Encoder model (for a detailed description of an attention-based encoder-decoder architecture refer Vaswani et al., 2017) for Kaggle's "CommonLit Readability Prize" challenge.
 The source data sets can be downloaded from Kaggle's website.

-This code requires GloVe embeddings which can be downloaded from https://nlp.stanford.edu/projects/glove/.
+This implementation is not the same as fine-tuning BERT because of the following reasons -
+1. it does not estimate the token embeddings and instead uses GloVe embeddings (https://nlp.stanford.edu/projects/glove/)
+2. it does not use attention masking

+Consequently, this implementation aims to faciliate an understanding of the encoder-based architecture for predictive modelling rather than provide a fine-tuning based applicatin of BERT.
 Further, the code can be used to explore the change in RMSE owing to a change in the --
 1. number of input dimensions in an attention layer;
 2. number of dimensions in the feed-forward network; or
 3. number of encoder layers.